iFixit/lighthouse-docker/README.md

 In RStudio, open the `analysis.R` script.
 Change the `results` line to point at your results directory (if you're following along with our example, it should already be correct).
 Change the vector of names being passed to `webperf::read_lighthouse_json` to include all the configurations you gathered results for.
 If needed, change the `3` to be the number of runs you ran (the default for `bin/run` is three, so if you're using the defaults you can leave it alone).

 Run all the lines of `analysis.R` through line 15.
 Then run any of the lines that call `webperf::analyze_change` to analyze the change in the provided metric across your configurations.

+### Lighthouse Scanning
+The `bin/scan` script accepts a config file which specifies groups of URLs to run Lighthouse against.
+It runs Lighthouse against all of them and creates a directory structure of the outputs which reflects the structure of the input file.
+A demo config file is provided in `scan_config.json`.
+All the keys are arbitrary; the two-level structure will be replicated in the output directory structure.
+The inner values are the URLs to scan.